If you live in any Canadian province other than B.C., you’re in the right place.

 Why learn to eat from an admittedly fat lady?
 If I’m fat, I clearly don’t know how to eat, right?

-Before I started teaching people how to eat normally, I was a dietetic technician, doing nutrition stuff in hospitals and going to nutrition school.
+Before I started teaching people how to eat normally, I did nutrition stuff in hospitals and went to nutrition school.
 And what I learned is that eating is only one of many, many factors that determine your weight.
 Once you know that, you’re on your way.

 So, let’s start with this: you already know how to eat.